timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 ## Future Work [](future-work)

-One of the current limitations of TimescaleDB is that once chunks are converted into compressed column form, we do not currently allow updates and deletes of the data or changes to the schema without manual decompression, except as noted [above][compression-schema-changes].
+One of the current limitations of TimescaleDB is that once chunks are converted into compressed column form, we do not allow updates and deletes of the data or changes to the schema without manual decompression, except as noted [above][compression-schema-changes].
 In other words, chunks are partially immutable in compressed form.
 Attempts to modify